eliotgemusprevost/country-list-app/README.md

 #### A few notes

  Had a little bit of time constraint to finish both project on time so I focused mostly on delevering something simple that work.
-With more time could have added tests on the service (on which we could add a few feature like retrieve specific country, etc) as well as more test on the countrylist component
+With more time I could have added tests on the services (on which we could add a few feature like retrieve specific country, etc) as well as more tests on the countrylist component
  (filter, correctness of information, color format, etc.)

-Should work as is using those command. npm install ng build ng serve
+Should work as is using those command :
+- npm install
+- ng build
+- ng serve

 #### Development server